Best Travel Insurance for Korea 2023

 Besides Seoul, which is probably the most popular holiday destination in Korea amongst BTS fans or other Kpop and Kdrama fans, there are many other beautiful and exciting spots for a vacation or even a business trip.

 Similar to some countries like Japan, travel insurance is not compulsory for a traveller to enter Korea.
 Despite that, it’s still strongly recommended as you never know when you may fall ill (and get infected but other unknown viruses which may be something like COVID-19 when it first started) or get into an accident).
-It’s still safer to be insured against any possibilities and you may save on costly medical fees overseas, whether associated with COVID-19 treatments or not in Korea.
+It’s still safer to be insured against any possibilities and you may save on costly medical fees overseas.

 VISA or K-ETA